 Oregon is the 12th state with legal, regulated sports betting.

 Lottery officials are in the process of programming their lottery app to work with online sports betting service Scoreboard.
 However, they did not hit their target date of NFL season kickoff, and the launch is delayed so that the app launches in a fully functional state rather than rushed.
+The Oregon Lottery is still awaiting authorization from payment processors, and it aims to roll out the betting app in October.

 Additionally, betting on college sports will be prohibited.